PX4/PX4-user_guide/en/complete_vehicles/px4_vision_kit.md

 1. To test [collision prevention](../computer_vision/collision_prevention.md), enable [Position Mode](../flight_modes/position_mc.md) and fly manually towards an obstacle.
   The vehicle should slow down and then stop within 6m of the obstacle (the distance can be [changed](../advanced_config/parameters.md) using the [CP_DIST](../advanced_config/parameter_reference.md#CP_DIST) parameter).

-   > **Tip** While collision prevention is active you will be unable to manually pitch, roll, or yaw.

 1. To test [obstacle avoidance](../computer_vision/obstacle_avoidance.md), create a mission where the path is blocked by an obstacle.
   Then switch to [Mission Mode](../flight_modes/mission.md) to run the mission, and observe the vehicle moving around the obstacle and then returning to the planned course.